deepeshx/sme-bi-course-application/vm-exercises.md

 #### Learning Objective

-*learners should be able to effectively use the _Analyze_ feature in _Power BI Service_ to identify hidden trends and changes in numerical data.
-End users and learners will further use the _Slicers_ to filter the data and dive deeper in the data.*
+learners should be able to effectively use the _Analyze_ feature in _Power BI Service_ to identify hidden trends and changes in numerical data.
+End users and learners will further use the _Slicers_ to filter the data and dive deeper in the data.

 #### Context

-*As a digital marketing analyst, you are tasked with identifying trends and variations in monthly sales data.
-Your goal is to utilize the _Analyze_ and _Explain the Increase_ feature in Power BI Service to quickly analyze and present insights on the changes in sales figures over time and make required decisions based on that*
+As a digital marketing analyst, you are tasked with identifying trends and variations in monthly sales data.
+Your goal is to utilize the _Analyze_ and _Explain the Increase_ feature in Power BI Service to quickly analyze and present insights on the changes in sales figures over time and make required decisions based on that.

 #### Steps to be executed by the student (max 6)